bethylamine/bethylamine.github.io/library/moral-panic/homophobia.md

     > or work environment that is intimidating, hostile or offensive because of unwelcome or unwanted sexually-oriented
     > conversations, suggestions, requests, demands, physical contacts or attentions."
     >
-    > I would argue that just the sight of a homosexual working in the locker room is suggestive to the point of making an
+    > **I would argue that just the sight of a homosexual working in the locker room is suggestive to the point of making an
-    > offensive environment, although the person above in no way made any advances or anything like that.
+    > offensive environment**, although the person above in no way made any advances or anything like that.
     >
     > If we have people of alternative preference in the locker room, we might as well put in members of the opposite sex
     > in there to hand you your towel.
 Heck, if you have one person enjoying the scenery, you might as well have two!